Last Updated on April 16, 2023 by Pamela

 Auberge Saint-Antoine, as you may have guessed, has all of the above.

-One of the best luxury hotels in Québec City, Auberge Saint-Antoine is a hotel-musée worth visiting, whether you’re spending the night, or looking for a place to relax during your day of exploration.
+One of the best luxury hotels in Quebec City, Auberge Saint-Antoine is a hotel-musée worth visiting, whether you’re spending the night, or looking for a place to relax during your day of exploration.

 If you’re looking for luxury on a more intimate level, Auberge Saint-Antoine would be my suggestion.
 This hotel is an LGBTQIA2S+ safe space.